 Indonesia is the world’s largest island country, made up of over seventeen thousand islands.
 It surprised us to find out that it’s the fourth most populous country in the world, with an estimated population of over 261 million!
 Over 5 weeks, our goal was to visit the best known of the islands including Java, Bali, Flores and Sumatra.

 Nichole, our friend from California fancied an adventure, so we invited her to join us.
 She started back in Singapore and stayed with us until Bali.

 We flew from Singapore into Jakarta which is on the western side of Java.
-Geographically it made sense for us to start west and keep travelling east.
-We were all keen to escape the cities so took a surprisingly pleasant train ride straight to Yogyakarta.
+Geographically it made sense for us to start west and travel east.
+We were keen to escape the cities so took a surprisingly pleasant train ride straight to Yogyakarta.

 Plan B, try for sunrise tomorrow.
 But oh no, the driver who was due to take us was a no-show.
 Very unfortunate given sunrise is the primary reason to come so far to visit the temples.
 Instead we went after breakfast and joined the crowds for the day.

 Borobudur, a UNESCO World Heritage Site, is the largest Buddhist temple in the world.
 Built in the 9th century, it consists of nine stacked platforms.
 The top platform features 72 Buddha statues each situated inside their own stupa.
-It really is an incredible sight to see.
+It really is beautiful sight to see.